fadhly-permata/flutter_money_formatter/README.md

 | `isEqualOrGreaterThan`    | `amount`          | Check current instance amount is equal or greater than [amount] or not. |
 | `CopyWith`                | [see here](#configurations) | [see here](#duplicating-instance) |

+## Demo

+For more complete samples, you can grab it from the [example directory](https://github.com/fadhly-permata/flutter_money_formatter/tree/master/example).

 ## Help Me